NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

    1. If Windows is found then it calls the `format_date` method from DateTimeUtils and passes the formatting string `"%#d"`.
    2. Otherwise it calls the `format_date` method from DateTimeUtils and passes the formatting string `"%-d"`.
    3. This is done to get the day without any leading zeros.
 E.g. *05 11 1996* will turn into *5*.
-2. Then it calcualtes how many cells contain the date we are looking for and stores it in the variable `number_of_cells_with_day`.
+2. Then it calculates how many cells contain the date we are looking for and stores it in the variable `number_of_cells_with_day`.
    1. This is done as if we were to select the 1st of April,  the 1st of May may also show up on the same screen.
 The same goes for other low or high dates.
 3. Then we store all of the cells with a date in a variable `all_days`.
 4. After we check how many of the cells in `all_days` match the date we want to select and store them as a list in the variable `matching_days`.